23 Young Campers Missing, 13 Others Die After Catastrophic Flooding In Texas

-State authorities said in a news conference on Friday, July 4, that the Guadalupe River in Kerr County rose a whopping 26 feet in 45 minutes, and confirmed that 23 children are missing.
+State authorities said in a news conference on Friday, July 4, that the Guadalupe River in Kerr County rose a whopping 26 feet in 45 minutes while many were asleep, and confirmed that 23 children are missing.

-A large outdoor stage set for Fourth of July festivities was also destroyed.

-One of the worst-hit sites is Camp Mystic, where 23 of its 750 campers remain unaccounted for.
+One of the worst-hit sites is Camp Mystic, a Christian camp for girls, where 23 of its 750 campers remain unaccounted for.
 Most of the campers were evacuated by helicopter.

 In a letter to parents, the camp stated: “If your daughter is not accounted for, you have been notified.
 If you have not been personally contacted, then your daughter is accounted for.”